Raulpal/breakOut/README.md

 - Backend (FastAPI)
 - Frontend (SvelteKit)
-- Optional Docker services (DVWA, Apache, NGINX)
+- Docker services (DVWA, Apache, NGINX)

 > Only use the manual steps below if you prefer to configure each part yourself.